SEO guide

 Public Sitemaps and SEO

-Your knowledge base is already optimized for search engine indexing and optimization.
+Your knowledge base is already optimized for search engine indexing and optimization:

 • Each page is given a unique title that include the name of the article or page and your knowledge base name.

-1. Go to Settings > Style.
+1. Go to Customize > Style (HTML & CSS).

 3. Copy the code below and paste it anywhere into the Custom Head: